Andy Levin: 2022

 In the 2022 Democratic primary, Levin lost to fellow incumbent Democrat Haley Stevens.
-As a result of redistricting, Michigan lost a seat in the House of Representatives, resulting in Stevens' and Levin's districts being combined; the resulting district contained more of Stevens' original voters.
+As a result of redistricting, Michigan had lost a seat in the House of Representatives, which resulted in Stevens' and Levin's districts being combined, with the new district containing more of Stevens' original voters.

-A former synagogue leader known for his critical views of hard-line Israeli policies, Levin was opposed by the American Israel Public Affairs Committee (AIPAC), which provided $4 million for a negative publicity campaign against his candidacy.
-Levin has said, "AIPAC can’t stand the idea that I am the clearest, strongest Jewish voice in Congress standing for a simple proposition: that there is no way to have a secure, democratic homeland for the Jewish people unless we achieve the political and human rights of the Palestinian people."
+Although Levin supported the Jewish right to self-determination in Israel, he was opposed by the American Israel Public Affairs Committee (AIPAC), which provided $4.5 million for a negative advertising campaign against his candidacy.
+Levin retorted, "AIPAC can’t stand the idea that I am the clearest, strongest Jewish voice in Congress standing for a simple proposition: that there is no way to have a secure, democratic homeland for the Jewish people unless we achieve the political and human rights of the Palestinian people."

 Tenure

 In November 2020, The New York Times reported rumors that Levin was considered a possible candidate for Secretary of Labor in the Biden administration; Mayor of Boston Marty Walsh was ultimately named to the post in 2021.
 He supports workplace measures and potential unionization of congressional staff.

+Levin was particularly active on climate, labor, peace and economic justice issues in Congress.
+Education and Labor Committee Chairman Bobby Scott and Speaker Nancy Pelosi tapped Levin to help lead the effort to pass the Protecting the Right to Organize (PRO) Act through the House in 2019.
+Levin gave the culminating speech on the House Floor before the final vote and the Democrats' Weekly Address after successful passage.
+Levin authored the legislation that allowed House members' own staff to organize unions, which passed on May 11, 2022.
+Levin's own staff were the first to form a union and the first to successfully negotiate a union contract in the history of the U.S. Congress.

+Levin introduced multiple pieces of climate change legislation, including the EV Freedom Act with AOC, the Build Green Act with Elizabeth Warren.
+Levin was active on foreign policy, particularly regarding Haiti.
+Levin organized a Haiti Caucus and recruited colleagues Yvette Clarke, Val Demings and Ayanna Pressley to co-chair it with him.